 If your or your partner’s sexual activities (or the lack of sexual contact) are a problem in your relationship, it can be helpful to start by looking at the matter in terms of consequences.
 Does your or your partner’s sexual expression enhance the intimacy and connection in your relationship or is that sexual expression keeping you from connecting?

-The pleasure inherently available in sex can get lost in the obsessive need for it.
-Sex addiction manifests not in the enjoyment of sex, but rather in the lack of experiencing true pleasure.
-For someone caught by sexual compulsion, sex has become something other than an intimate expression of loving connectedness.
+The pleasure inherently available in sex can get lost in the sexual compulsive behavior.
+Sex addictions manifests not in the enjoyment of sex, but rather in the lack of experiencing true pleasure.
+For someone caught by sexual compulsive behavior, sex has become something other than an intimate expression of loving connectedness.
 The pleasure present in orgasm or connection with another has been hijacked and is being used as a balm, an escape, a distraction, rather than being enjoyed for what it does offer.
 You can’t get enough of what won’t satisfy you.
 This is true of any addictive behavior.

 2. Don’t all men look at porn?
 Don’t all men have lust?